pauvictorio/addprettier/README.md

 # Add Prettier

-This is a simple PowerShell script to configure [Prettier](https://prettier.io/) with [@ianvs/prettier-plugin-sort-imports](https://github.com/ianvs/prettier-plugin-sort-imports) for a React/Next.js project.
+This is a simple PowerShell script to configure [Prettier](https://prettier.io/) with [@ianvs/prettier-plugin-sort-imports](https://github.com/ianvs/prettier-plugin-sort-imports) and [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) for a React/Next.js project.

 The script checks for the existence of a `package.json` file.
 If found, it will add the Prettier scripts inside `package.json`.
-Then, it will ask you if you want to install the two packages as devDependencies using pnpm.
+Then, it will ask you if you want to install the three packages as devDependencies using pnpm.
 Otherwise, the script will exit immediately.

 It also checks for the existence of a `.prettierrc.json` file.
 If not found, it will copy the `.prettierrc.json` file from this repository to the root of your project.
 Otherwise, it will skip this step so you can preserve your existing `.prettierrc.json` options.